SchweizerischeBundesbahnen/atlas/documentation/gradle.md

 ## How to increase your Gradle Build Speed

+### IntelliJ runner

+To start a SpringBoot App and to get full benefit of gradle we need to use the Gradle Runner instead of the SpringBoot Runner. the atlas gradle runners are stored in **.idea/runConfigurations**.

 ### Enable Gradle Offline Mode

 Enable gradle Offline Work from **Preferences-> Build, Execution, Deployment-> Build Tools-> Gradle**.
 This will not allow the